Initial State Interventions for Deconfounded Imitation Learning: THEORETICAL GUARANTEES

 holds Lebesgue-almost everywhere for $(a,b) \in \R^2$.
 By faithfulness of $\sys$ and the path from $\St[1][\si]$ to $\Ob[1][\oi]$, do-calculus rules yield that for any random seed $\Hi=\hi$ there exist an $\alpha, \alpha'$ such that

 We then analyze the sensitivity of \eqref{eq: sketch2} with respect to the integration bounds $a$ and $b$.
-Namely, for any $(\bar a, \bar b)$ where the left hand side of \eqref{eq: sketch2} vanishes, \eqref{eq: sketch1} yields that there exists an open ball around $\bar b$ in which \eqref{eq: sketch2} holds everywhere except $(\bar a, \bar b)$.
+Namely, for any $(\bar a, \bar b)$ where the left-hand side of \eqref{eq: sketch2} vanishes, \eqref{eq: sketch1} yields that there exists an open ball around $\bar b$ in which \eqref{eq: sketch2} holds everywhere except $(\bar a, \bar b)$.
 An argument from Fubini's theorem then shows that \eqref{eq: sketch2} holds for almost all $(a,b)$.
-Appealing to the consistency of Hoeffding's indepence test concludes the proof. \end{customproofsketch}
+Appealing to the consistency of Hoeffding's independence test concludes the proof. \end{customproofsketch}

 \begin{appendixproof} By Assumptions~\ref{ass: time_invariance}~and~\ref{ass: reaction_horizon}, we can WLOG consider $t=1$ with $t' \in [H]$.
 If $\Ob[1][\oi] \cau \Ac[t'][\ai]$, by Assumption~\ref{ass: expert_attend} there exists an edge $\St[1][\si] \to \Ob[1][\oi]$ for some $\si$.
 We now want to show that in the SCM $\Msi$ where we intervene distributionally on $\St[1]$, we have that $\St[1][\si] \nPI \Ob[1][\oi]$ and $\St[1][\si] \nPI \Ac[t'][\ai]$.
 The arguments are similar, so we will just state the proof for the former.